Recently updated on August 15, 2025

 Creating basic prototypes or mockups to visualize and test the proposed solutions with users.
 Here it is important not to get too attached to prototypes and stay open to the new ideas and changes that may appear during discussion or user testing.

 Testing and validating the proposed concepts through user feedback and iterative refinement cycles.
-Though it is important to have this stage at the end of your discovery phase, it doesn’t mean that there is no need for feedback earlier in the process.
+Though it is important to have this stage at the end of your discovery phase in the project management, it doesn’t mean that there is no need for feedback earlier in the process.
 It is important at each step of the way to make proper and relevant improvements.

 At Kindgeek, we leverage the combined power of Customer-centric design and the Lean Startup methodology throughout the product discovery phase by employing the following techniques: